Rosary Cathedral (Toledo, Ohio): Barrel vault

-The nave of the cathedral is topped by a barrel vault that is divided into seven bays and elaborately painted with figures from both the Old and New Testaments executed by artist Felix Lieftuchter.
-The paintings use the Keim process which utilizes mineral paints that does not evaporate or interfere with acoustics.
+The nave of Rosary Cathedral is topped by a barrel vault; the height from floor to peak is 96 ft.
+The vault is divided into seven bays.
+The bays displays paintings figures from both the Old and New Testaments, created by the American artist Felix Lieftuchter.
+He used Keim' process to paint them, utilizing mineral paints that do not evaporate or interfere with the cathedral acoustics.

 Each bay holds a triple window measuring 26 ft high and 8 ft wide.
 Along the nave are altars dedicated to St. Theresa of Lisieux and Our Lady of Perpetual Help.